 When residents first enter a Watermark community, they’re asked to complete a “Getting to Know You” questionnaire.
-Questions concern their past experiences, profession, hobbies, and interests.
+Questions concern their past experiences, profession, hobbies and interests.
 The questionnaire is kept on file and referenced regularly.

 In Assisted Living settings – with resident permission – caregivers and activities professionals are given copies of the completed questionnaire so that they can tailor care to resident needs, strengths and interests.
-In the memory care setting, residents’ family members and friends may complete the forms on behalf of the residents.
+In the Memory Care setting, residents’ family members and friends may complete the forms on behalf of the residents.

 The Safety Standards are a community-wide set of Best Practices designed to ensure that appropriate Risk Management is in place at every Watermark community.
-Required components include the creation and regular meeting of a Safety Committee attended by both residents and employees, regular safety training, a posted safety goal that is revised at least annually, the appropriate documentation and action plan initiation in response to all injuries, regularly documented fire drills, and the proper documentation of MSDS and emergency procedures.
+Required components include the creation and regular meeting of a Safety Committee attended by both residents and associates, regular safety training, a posted safety goal that is revised at least annually, the appropriate documentation and action plan initiation in response to all injuries, regularly documented fire drills, and the proper documentation of MSDS and emergency procedures.

 Emergency Preparedness Manual

 Watermark provides each community with a specific Emergency Preparedness Manual.
 This document provides the communities with effective policies and procedures that have been implemented in the past at various Watermark communities.
-The manual is stored in various areas of the community (such as the front desk, in the Executive Director’s office and at every nurse’s station) so that it is readily available in the event of an emergency.
+The manual is stored in various areas of the community (such as the front desk, in the Executive Director’s office and at every nurse’s station), so it is readily available in the event of an emergency.
 These manuals are customized to each community, based on the architecture, levels of care and emergency challenges presented at each property.

 Incident Reporting System

 Communities receive multiple tools for the appropriate documentation of both resident and associate injuries and other incidents.
 These tools have been developed in consultation with legal professionals to ensure that they are appropriate for the various levels of care in which they are used.
-The Incident Reports are required for every incident, assuring effective documentation and response.
+The Incident Reports are required for every incident, ensuring effective documentation and response.
 The implementation of the reporting system has dramatically reduced incident recurrences.